shhossain/computer_science/README.md

 Practical applications of NLP:
 1. **Question Answering:** Question Answering focuses on building systems that automatically answer the questions asked by humans in a natural language.
 2. **Spam Detection:** Spam detection is used to detect unwanted e-mails getting to a user's inbox.
 3. **Sentiment Analysis:** Sentiment Analysis is also known as opinion mining.
-It is used on the web to analyze the attitude, behavior, and emotional state of the sender.
+It is used on the web to analyze the attitude, behaviour, and emotional state of the sender.
 This application is implemented through a combination of NLP (Natural Language Processing) and statistics by assigning the values to the text (positive, negative, or natural) and identifying the mood of the context (happy, sad, angry, etc.)
 4. **Machine Translation:** Machine translation is used to translate text or speech from one natural language to another natural language. e.g. Google Translate
 5. **Spelling correction:** Microsoft Corporation provides word processor software like MS-word and PowerPoint for spelling correction.

 ### Neural networks

 Neural networks are a commonly used, specific class of machine learning algorithms.
-Artificial neural networks are modeled on the human brain, in which thousands or millions of processing nodes are interconnected and organized into layers.
+Artificial neural networks are modelled on the human brain, in which thousands or millions of processing nodes are interconnected and organized into layers.

 In an artificial neural network, cells, or nodes, are connected, with each cell processing inputs and producing an output that is sent to other neurons.
 Labeled data moves through the nodes or cells, with each cell performing a different function.
 In a neural network trained to identify whether a picture contains a cat or not, the different nodes would assess the information and arrive at an output that indicates whether a picture features a cat.

 Practical applications of Neural Networks:
 1. **Stock Market Prediction:** To make a successful stock prediction in real-time, a Multilayer Perceptron MLP (class of feedforward artificial intelligence algorithm) is employed.
 MLP comprises multiple layers of nodes, and each of these layers is fully connected to the succeeding nodes.
 Stock's past performances, annual returns, and non-profit ratios are considered for building the MLP model.
 2. **Social Media:** Multi-layered Perceptrons forecast social media trends.
 It uses different training methods like Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and Mean Squared Error (MSE).
-MLP takes into consideration several factors like the user's favorite Instagram pages, bookmarked choices, etc. Post analysis of individuals' behaviors via social media networks, the data can be linked to people's spending habits.
+MLP takes into consideration several factors like the user's favourite Instagram pages, bookmarked choices, etc. Post analysis of individuals' behaviours via social media networks, the data can be linked to people's spending habits.
 MLP ANN is used to mine data from social media applications.
 3. **Aerospace:** Aerospace Engineering is an expansive term that covers developments in spacecraft and aircraft.
-Fault diagnosis, high-performance auto-piloting, securing aircraft control systems, and modeling key dynamic simulations are some of the key areas that neural networks have taken over.
-Time delay Neural networks can be employed for modeling non-linear time dynamic systems.
+Fault diagnosis, high-performance auto-piloting, securing aircraft control systems, and modelling key dynamic simulations are some of the key areas that neural networks have taken over.
+Time delay Neural networks can be employed for modelling non-linear time dynamic systems.

 ### Deep learning